Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

     ,"eval to true if it's the same as int");
 ```

-> This is cool but boring and other libraries can do the same things easily.
+This is very basic and every other libraries can do a variation of std::is_same.
+But more interesting thing will be demonstratedlater in this post.

-I know, I'm not there yet.

 ___